Our History Top Image Block

 - FEYW and the local Advisory Councils work to raise the funds necessary to provide crucial educational enhancements at each school.

-Mr. Posey passed away in 2008, but he will not be forgotten.
-His vision and legacy live on in the hallways and classrooms of our Young Women’s Leadership Schools across Texas.
+Mr. Posey passed away in 2008, but his vision and legacy live on in the hallways and classrooms of our Young Women’s Leadership Schools across Texas.